kavinaidoo/circuitpython-firebase/README.md

 *[micropython-firebase-firestore](https://github.com/WoolDoughnut310/micropython-firebase-firestore) has more functions that you may want to use.
 You can add these functions by porting in and modifying the relevant code from that repo.

+Non-compiled versions are available: firebase_auth.py and ufirestore.py

-Code was developed/tested using the following module/CircuitPython versions:
+Code was developed/tested/compiled using the following:
 - adafruit-circuitpython-requests-9.x-mpy-3.2.3
 - adafruit-circuitpython-connectionmanager-9.x-mpy-1.0.1
-- Adafruit CircuitPython 9.0.3 on Raspberry Pi Pico W
+- Adafruit CircuitPython 9.0.5 on Raspberry Pi Pico W
+- mpy-cross-macos-11-9.0.5-universal